murimaa/openwrt-ap-management/README.md

 ### 2. **Wireless Deployment** (`deploy-wireless.sh`)

 Deploys wireless networks (SSIDs) mapped to specific VLANs, creating segmented WiFi networks on your access points.
+You must do `deploy-networks.sh` first to have VLANs configured.

 ### 3. **Complete Deployment** (`deploy-complete.sh`)